 新荒川大橋, Road bridge across Arakawa River in Tokyo, Japan

-Shin-Arakawa Bridge is a road bridge crossing the Arakawa River and connecting Kawaguchi in Saitama Prefecture with Kita Ward in Tokyo.
-The structure consists of two parallel spans completed in the 1960s and 1970s, together forming National Route 122.
+Shin-Arakawa Bridge (新荒川大橋) is a road bridge over the Arakawa River, linking Kawaguchi in Saitama Prefecture with Kita Ward in Tokyo.
+It consists of two parallel spans that together carry National Route 122 across the river.

 The community of curious travelers